alro5921/problem-gambling-study/README.md

 * Time Series Features
     * Weekly Hold
     * Rolling Average of the Weekly Hold
+    * Weekly (Weighted) Bets

+### Making the Frames

 Recall that the Responsible Gaming inteventions are only between November 2008 and November 2009.
 I split this period with 4 cutoffs of three months; if there's an RG event within the next year of that cutoff, the frame is labelled positive.
 The year itself looks back in

-### Balancing
+### Sampling

-The initial dataset was balanced between RG and non-RG users Note that since we're terminating our frames when
+The initial dataset was balanced between RG and non-RG users.
+But the positive and negative frames have become significantly unbalanced:

+* We've discarded over half of our RG set because of "Reopen" codes.
+* All frames created from a non-RG user are going to be negative class, while frames from an RG user are going to be a mix of positive and negative class.
+* We're discarding a frame if it has an RG event in it, further cutting our positive frame.

+Naively applying our framing process to all valid entries creates roughly 20000 negative frames and 4000 positive frames.
+Obviously we want to balance those, so I undersample the negative frames to match the 4000 positive frames.

+### Model

+With the features and resampled data, I fit a Random Forest Model to .
+I use a randomized grid search for hyperparameter tuning:

 Partially for convinence, but also because it's difficult to make intervention calls without enough data, I restrict my predictions to users who've registered within my lookback window.

+### Interpretation

+How do we use this model?
+That depends entirely on what planned early intervention we want to do.
+Are we simply sending the subscriber a non-compulsory email about gambling addiction and availiable interventions+resources?
+There we can accept a relatively large false positive rate.
+Are we taking a more drastic account action, such as a deposit limit or w/e?
+We'd want a much lower false positive rate.

 The profit matrix depends entirely on the planned early intervention.
-Are we simply sending the subscriber a non-compulsory email about gambling addiction and availiable interventions?
+Are we simply sending the subscriber a non-compulsory email about gambling addiction and availiable interventions+resources?
 There we can accept a relatively large false positive rate.
 Are we taking a more drastic account action, such as a deposit limit or w/e?
 We'd want a much lower false positive rate.